HsxinDy/-DorisCodeCraftRepoHub/README.md

 * Pokémon Tracker
 * Scene Image Classification
-* Credit Card Fraud Detection
+* Credit Card Fraud Detection,

-, and the implemenatation of each project underlies the flowchart as following:
+and the implemenatation of each project underlies the flowchart as following:

 ![](Material/Flowchart.png)